 Using case studies, this course introduces students to the ethical dimensions of decision-making in the design and implementation of environmental policy.
 It will focus on one case study: the implementation of NC Governor Roy Cooper’s Executive Order 80 regarding resiliency in NC.
 The course will focus on how NC decision makers make the hard decisions implicit in deciding what counts as a “resilient state.”
 To understand how normative assumptions influence policies, students will conduct an ethical inquiry into how to incorporate communities in the decision making process.
 Students will have the opportunity to conduct their own qualitative research and produce policy analysis.
 Throughout the course, students will interact with stakeholders involved in the decision-making process and participate in one or more skills-building workshops and/or field trips.
 (ETHICS 288S/GLHLTH 248S)

 This course covers the theory and practice of social and economic justice, including analyses of racial-, gender-, sexual-, class-, and national origin-based inequality and other forms of justice, the history of influential movements for justice, and strategies of struggles for justice.
 (SOCI 274)

-Instructor: Kay Jowers, senior policy associate at the Nicholas Institute for Environmental Policy Solutions.
+Instructor: Kay Jowers, senior policy associate at the Nicholas Institute.